-- 2 tbsp freshly-chopped parsley
+- 2 tablespoon freshly-chopped parsley

 - a pinch of black pepper

-- 1 tsp olive oil
+- 1 teaspoon olive oil

-- 1/2 cup grated Cheddar cheese
+- ½ cup grated Cheddar cheese

-Slice the sausages, add the olive oil to a pan and fry the sausages for about 5 minutes until cooked through.
+- Slice the sausages, add the olive oil to a pan and fry the sausages for about 5 minutes until cooked through.

-Cut the spring onions and add them to the pan together with the butternut squash.
+- Cut the spring onions and add them to the pan together with the butternut squash.

-Give it a good stir, then add the pasta and the vegetable stock, and cook with the lid on for about 20 minutes until the pasta is cooked and the liquid is nearly evaporated.
+- Give it a good stir, then add the pasta and the vegetable stock, and cook with the lid on for about 20 minutes until the pasta is cooked and the liquid is nearly evaporated.
 Stir a few times while it cooks,

-Add the cheese, season with black pepper, give it a good stir, then add the chopped parsley and remove from the heat.
+- Add the cheese, season with black pepper, give it a good stir, then add the chopped parsley and remove from the heat.

-You can use any kind of sausages, pork, chicken, turkey, vegetarian or vegan.
+- You can use any kind of sausages, pork, chicken, turkey, vegetarian or vegan.

-I opted for a low-salt vegetable stock as the sausages added enough flavour and salt to the dish, so there was no need for added salt.
+- I opted for a low-salt vegetable stock as the sausages added enough flavour and salt to the dish, so there was no need for added salt.
 Feel free to add more if you like.